Emergent-Reputation/Core/README.md

 - Exposing to others can compensate them?
 In some form of staking - however, their stake can be lost.
 - Drive monetary incentives to build a valuable web-of-trust.
 - That turst infomration has inherent worth.

+## Known Issues
+- Sometime when attempting to compile hardhat scripts, there can be issues with node versions.
+- Using the command: `$ nvm use 16` should resole issues